azvoleff/so-simple-theme/_posts/2014-03-19-image-classification-with-teamlucc.md

     Remote Sensing of Environment 129:122-131.

-To calculate a basic contingency table, assuming that population frequencies of the observed classes can be estimated from the classification output, run the `accuracy` function using the model calculated above:
+To calculate a basic contingency table, assuming that population frequencies of the observed classes can be estimated from the classification output, and using the 40% of pixels that were excluded from training the classifier as testing data, run the `accuracy` function using the model calculated above:

 {% highlight r %}
-acc <- accuracy(classification$model, pop=classification$pred_classes)
+acc <- accuracy(clfr)
 {% endhighlight %}

+{% highlight text %}
+## Warning in calc_accuracy(predicted, observed, pop, reclass_mat): pop was
+## not provided - assuming sample frequencies equal population frequencies
+{% endhighlight %}

+Note the warning from `accuracy`, which is reminding us that we did not provide population frequencies for the classes.

-A `summary` method provided by `teamlucc` calculates user's, producers, and overall accuracy, and quantity and allocation disagreement:
+A`summary` method for the `accuracy` object is provided by `teamlucc`, and calculates user's, producers, and overall accuracy, and quantity and allocation
+disagreement:

 {% highlight r %}